oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

     return len(exp.states)
 ```

-Our implementation is simple, we transform the model into a domain object and measure the length of its `states` dictionary.

 Finally, we need to sum all the counts together.
-Fortunately, Apache Beam already has a `PTransform` that does exactly this:
+We'll use `beam.CombineGlobally` to accomplish this, which uses an input function to combine values of a `PCollection`.
+It returns a `PCollection` with a single element: the result of the combination.

 ```python
 def run(self):